 joints (arthralgia).

-Local reactions: redness, swelling, soreness, bruising
+Local reactions: redness, swelling, pain, bruising

-(ecchymosis), induration at the injection site.
+(ecchymosis), compaction at the injection site.

 These reactions usually resolve within 1-2 days and do not require special treatment.